Living the Life I Imagined

 Kathy and Charley Wood lead European Experiences, week-long “slow tours” in some of the most beautiful areas of Europe, including The Luberon Experience in Provence, France.
 Their 2011 trips will include three weeks in the Luberon and two weeks in the Chianti region of Tuscany, Italy.

 Kathy and Charley have been traveling in Europe for almost 20 years and love sharing their special places in Europe with others travelers.
 Read more about Kathy and Charley here.
-They’re looking spending a special family Christmas in Bonnieux… and to next year’s groups in the Luberon and Chianti.
+They’re looking forward to spending a special family Christmas in Bonnieux… and to next year’s groups in the Luberon and Chianti.